jdittrich/userNeedResearchBook/text/dataAnalysis.md

 to find out what people did with their furniture and what motivates them or which problems they face.
 The names of themes  created by organizing by the »same things mentioned«-method are just labels for the content and have no meaning on its own.

-Imagine we would not create the themes by looking for same things being mentioned but by the insights we drew from the data in the group by focusing on the meaning of activities, problems and goals for the participants.
+Imagine, we would not create the themes by looking for same things being mentioned but by the insights we drew from the data in the group by focusing on the meaning of activities, problems and goals for the participants.

 If we take the data about DIY again this could look like this:

 > **Theme (based on an insight about the participants): Participants need to »make things work«**
 >
 > 	- The cabinet’s door was loose.
 It annoyed me, so I repaired it.
 > 	- When my bike is broken and I need to get to work with it the next day I can fix my bike quickly
 >
 > **Theme (based on an insight about the participants): Good: DIY gives sense of individuality**
 >
 > 	- The shelf looks not as clean as a bought one, but it is mine
 > 	- I look at the assembled bike and think: nobody else has the same